 The Company also participates in a repurchase/reverse repurchase program in which securities, reflected as investments on the Company's consolidated balance sheets, are pledged to a third party.
 In return, the Company receives securities from the third party with an estimated fair value equal to a minimum of 100% of the securities pledged.
 The securities received are not reflected on the Company's consolidated balance sheets.
-As of March 31, 2013 the Company had pledged securities with an amortized cost of \$284.5 million and an estimated fair value of \$309.7 million, in return the Company received securities with an estimated fair value of \$309.7 million, in return the Company received securities with an estimated fair value of \$305.9 million, in return the Company received securities with an estimated fair value of \$324.0 million.
+As of March 31, 2013 the Company had pledged securities with an amortized cost of \$284.5 million and an estimated fair value of \$309.7 million, in return the Company received securities with an estimated fair value of \$305.9 million, in return the Company received securities with an estimated fair value of \$342.0 million.
 In addition to its security agreements with third parties, certain RGA's subsidiaries have entered into intercompany securities lending agreements to more efficiently source securities for lending to third parties and to provide for more efficient regulatory capital management.

 RGA Reinsurance is a member of the Federal Home Loan Bank of Des Moines ("FHLB") and holds \$32.3 million of common stock in the FHLB, which is included in other invested assets on the Company's condensed consolidated balance sheets.
 RGA Reinsurance occasionally enters into traditional funding agreements with the FHLB, and had no outstanding traditional funding agreements with the FHLB at March 31, 2013 and December 31, 2012.
-The Company had no traditional funding agreements of 2013 and 2012.
+The Company had no traditional funding agreements during the first three nine months of 2013 and 2012.
 Interest on traditional funding agreements with the FHLB is reflected in interest expense on the Company's condensed consolidated statements of income.